MonkeyCrumbs999/Genesis-Tech-Support/README.md

 - Integration with Square Bookings to enable online scheduling of appointments.
 - Development of a backend to handle data processing and storage.

-## Contributing

-We welcome contributions from the community.
-Please read our [contributing guidelines](CONTRIBUTING.md) before starting your work.

 ## License

 This project is licensed under the terms of the MIT license.